Alexander-T-Moss/Small-Area-Flow-Comp/README.md

+Hey fellow 3DP Enthusiast who has fallen down the rabbit hole of tuning their 3D printer, I appreciate you spending time here helping me test some pretty cool stuff (if I do say so myself).
+I have spent way too long working on this, and all I ask in return is for 5 mins of your time to read through this documentation!
+Past me thanks you (and assumes you will read this page, let's not disappoint him)

+---

 # DISCLAIMER - PLEASE READ
 Use this script at your own risk.
 It has been tested to a point where I feel it is safe for public testing, but your mileage may vary.
 I personally recommend only printing test pieces you don't mind having print issues with!
 Not just those found here, but play around.
 Failiure is how we learn, please fail in new and exciting ways for me.